mialkin/docs/csharp/concurrency/asynchronous/asynchronous-patterns.md

 ## More

-Take a look at Microsoft documentation: [Asynchronous programming patterns ↑](https://docs.microsoft.com/en-us/dotnet/standard/asynchronous-programming-patterns/), it has many interesting information covered.
+Take a look at Microsoft documentation: [↑ Asynchronous programming patterns](https://docs.microsoft.com/en-us/dotnet/standard/asynchronous-programming-patterns/), it has many interesting information covered.